TAMPA SEX CRIMES ATTORNEY

 - Unlawful sex with minors (statutory rape) is when a person age 24 years or older engages in consensual sex with a minor (age 17 or under).

 Each category has possible defenses, depending on the circumstances of the case.
 Your attorney will determine the most effective defense available to you, given the facts of your situation.

-TAMPA SEX CRIMES LAWYER
+WORK WITH A SKILLED TAMPA SEX CRIMES LAWYER

-Tampa criminal defense attorney Will Hanlon has the experience, knowledge, skill, focus, and commitment to ensuring that every defendant who hires him, regardless of the nature of the charges, receives the full protection of the rights guaranteed by the US Constitution.
+Tampa sex crime defense attorney Will Hanlon has the experience, knowledge, skill, focus, and commitment to ensuring that every defendant who hires him, regardless of the nature of the charges, receives the full protection of the rights guaranteed by the US Constitution.
 You are entitled to the best available defense, the presumption of innocence, and proper police procedure.